 Overall, PIA’s mobile apps – both Android and iOS – are real highlights of the providers suite of software, and if you’re a mobile-first user, PIA is definitely worth considering.

 PIA has a support center with articles for troubleshooting technical issues and problems with your account.
 The articles aren’t as detailed as those offered by competitors like ExpressVPN, but they’re numerous.
 A news page alerts you to reasons for any system outage.

 If you need help from a human, your options are raising a support ticket or starting a live-chat conversation.
 In our testing, we typically received replies to support tickets within five hours, which is lengthy compared to some other VPN services, and the live chat is a new development we haven’t had a chance to test yet.
 However, we expect it to be fairly similar to competitors’, which means an initially script-based chat, followed by (hopefully) more in-depth advice.

 Private Internet Access impresses with its ease of use, wide range of clients, support for torrenting, and advanced features – and it’s also great value if you sign up for the three-year plan.

 It strikes the right balance between usability and features with plug-and-play apps for all manner of devices, plus advanced functionality such as command line VPN control and multihop servers – and that's not to mention the incredible number of servers.

-However, it lags behind class leaders like ExpressVPN in consistency, and while PIA can unblock some geo-blocked content and speeds are usually fine, other services offer more reliable content unblocking that’s always fast and always works.
+However, it lags behind class leaders like ExpressVPN and ProtonVPN, who is climbing up the rankings, in terms of sheer performance power and unblocking prowess.
+While PIA can unblock most geo-blocked content and speeds are usually fine, other services offer more reliable content unblocking that’s always fast and always works.
 Overall, though, it offers excellent value, and is definitely one to consider if you’re glued to your smartphone or tablet 24/7.